FluidSynth/fluidsynth/README.cmake.md

 - `INTERFACE_INCLUDE_DIRECTORES` should be the result of `find_path`;
 - `INTERFACE_LINK_LIBRARIES` should be the transitive usage requirements, it may be omitted if there are none;
-- `INTERFACE_COMPILE_OPTIONS` and `INTERFACE_LINK_DIRECTORIES` should be set to
-  what pkg-config provided us, if pkg-config is unavailable they will be ignored.
+- `INTERFACE_COMPILE_OPTIONS` should be set to what pkg-config provided us, if pkg-config is unavailable it will be ignored.

 Lastly, we call mark a few cache variables as advanced: